Laura Csortan

-Laura Csortan (born 9 November 1976) is an Australian model and television presenter.
+Laura Csortan (born 9 November 1976) is an Australian model, television presenter and beauty pageant titleholder.
+She is known for winning the title of Miss Australia in the year 1997 and represented Australia at Miss Universe 1997 where she was unplaced and at Miss World 1997 pageant where she made it in top 10 semi finalists.

 Career

 Modelling

 Csortan was crowned Miss Australia 1997 and represented her country in Miss Universe 1997, where she won Miss Congeniality and finished in 13th place.
 Csortan competed in Miss World 1997, where she was a top 10 semi-finalist.

 Television

 From October 2000 until November 2008, she was a host of The Great Outdoors on the Seven Network.
 She formerly co-hosted the Australian version of Wheel of Fortune, with Larry Emdur.

 She hosted Channel 7's broadcast of the BBC's Massive Nature, Racing Today, blooper show Good As Gold and was a panellist on Grand Prix TV.
 In 2009 Laura was a newsreader for Fox Sports News.
 Csortan hosted a behind the scenes show for Australia's Got Talent in 2012.

 Since 2012, Csortan has been a regular on Channel 7's The Morning Show where she hosts travel segments.
 Csortan has regularly appeared on Sunrise as a panellist.